arnabs542/qinghaoh.github.io/_posts/2020-08-25-multi-dimension.markdown

     }

     // first row and column
-    // sum, i.e. count of one's
+    // sum, i.e. count of ones
     int rowSum = 0, colSum = 0;
-    // count of misplaced element
+    // count of misplaced elements if the final pattern is "1010..."
-    int rowMisplaced = 0, colMisplaced = 0;
+    // then the count of misplaced elements of inverse pattern ("0101...") is (n - misplaced) int rowMisplaced = 0, colMisplaced = 0;
     for (int i = 0; i < n; i++) {
         rowSum += board[0][i];
         colSum += board[i][0];

-        // if the final pattern is "1010..." if (board[i][0] == i % 2) {
+        if (board[i][0] == i % 2) {
             rowMisplaced++;
         }